Dog Breeding Regulations - England

-As of the 1 October, new regulations surrounding the breeding and selling of puppies in England come into force.
-These regulations aim to tighten regulations surrounding dog breeding as a business or breeding for profit.
+As of the 1 October 2018, new regulations surrounding the breeding and selling of puppies in England came into force.
+These aimed to tighten regulations surrounding dog breeding as a business or breeding for profit.

 Change in litter threshold

-The biggest change to the regulations is the reduction of the litter threshold for which a dog breeding licence is required.
-After the 1 October, anyone breeding three or more litters where at least one puppy from each litter is sold in a 12-month period will require a dog breeding licence.
+The biggest change to the regulations was the reduction of the litter threshold which requires a dog breeding licence.
+Anyone breeding three or more litters where at least one puppy from each litter is sold in a 12-month period, require a dog breeding licence.
 This is a reduction from the previous litter test of five or more litters.

-It is not true that everyone who makes more than £1,000 trading income will automatically be classified as a business and as needing a licence.
-You need to look at the costs incurred in raising a litter (stud fees, food, KC registration, vets fees etc) against the income from selling the puppies.
-If after looking at it you roughly break even then obviously you are not a business operation and so no breeding licence would be required.
+It is not true that everyone who makes more than £1,000 trading income will automatically be classified as a business and need a licence.
+You need to look at the costs incurred in raising a litter (stud fees, food, KC registration, vet fees etc.) against the income from selling the puppies.
+If after looking you roughly break even, then obviously you are not a business operation and so no breeding licence would be required.

 Star rating and scoring matrix

-There is a new star rating system which will see licensed breeders receiving a rating from 1 to 5 stars based on two factors; welfare standards against which the breeder is operating (i.e. whether the breeder makes use of health tests) and their risk rating (based on the breeders history of meeting these standards).
+There is a star rating system which will see licensed breeders receiving a rating from one to five stars based on two factors;

-A local authority may grant a licence for a period of one, two or three years as part of the star rating licensing model, so a breeder who has a 5 star rating will be allocated a three year licence for instance.
+A local authority may grant a licence for a period of one, two or three years as part of the star rating licensing model.
+So, a breeder who has a five-star rating will be allocated a three-year licence for instance.
 A lower star rating means breeders will be inspected more often and pay a higher licence fee.

-The only way of gaining a higher star rating is through meeting the higher standards (as outlined in the beneath guidance document).
+The only way of gaining a higher star rating is through meeting the higher standards.
 The higher standards are classified into two types, ones which are required and ones which are optional.
 To qualify as meeting the higher standards, the business needs to achieve all of the required higher standards as well as a minimum of 50% of the optional higher standards.